marcosleonel/javascript-consolecation/README.md

-# javascript-consolecation
+# Javascript Consolecation

-Examples of good use of javascript console object.
+Examples about the javascript console object.